A Rock and a Hard Place: One Boy's Triumphant Story (book)

-Anthony Godby Johnson is the subject and supposed author of the 1993 memoir A Rock and a Hard Place: One Boy's Triumphant Story.
-Subsequent investigations suggest that Johnson may have been the literary creation of Vicki Johnson, who purported to be Johnson's adoptive mother.
+A Rock and a Hard Place: One Boy's Triumphant Story is a 1993 memoir purported to have been written by "Anthony Godby Johnson".
+Subsequent investigations suggest that Johnson is likely to have been the literary creation of Vicki Johnson.

-He was a 14-year-old with a sad story: he was dying of syphilis and AIDS, his leg was amputated, and he had 54 broken bones, caused by the abuse of his biological parents, and others.

-Tony's dramatic story was part of a 1997 ABC special "About Us: The Dignity of Children.", an Emmy-nominated show about the resilience of children, hosted by Oprah Winfrey.
-Tony was played by an actor, but his own voice narrated his story.
+The book outlines the detail of Anthony Godby Johnson who is described as a 14-year-old dying of syphilis and AIDS, with an amputated leg, and 54 broken bones, caused by the abuse of his biological parents, and others.
+The story was part of a 1997 ABC special "About Us: The Dignity of Children", an Emmy-nominated show about the resilience of children, hosted by Oprah Winfrey.

-Writing career
+Depictions in print

 The book initially appeared as an autobiography, describing Johnson's survival of an abusive childhood at the hands of his parents and their friends, his adoption by a new family, and his subsequent contraction of HIV/AIDS.

 A second, lesser-known book was published under Johnson's name in 1994, entitled Love Letters to Hawaii from Aboard the A-Train.

 Investigation

 Residence at the corner of Summit Avenue and 11th Street in Union City, New Jersey.
 The arrow points to the windows indicated by the 20/20 story to have been the apartment where Vicki Johnson lived.

-When several magazines and journalists, including Newsweek and Keith Olbermann, attempted to investigate the claims of the book and profile Anthony, they contacted the woman who claimed to be his adoptive mother, Vicki Johnson.
-Suspicion was raised when it was learned that no one other than Vicki Johnson had actually seen Anthony – not his agent, his editor, nor his publicist.
+When several magazines and journalists, including Newsweek and Keith Olbermann, attempted to investigate the claims of the book and profile Johnson, they contacted the woman who claimed to be his adoptive mother, Vicki Johnson.
+Suspicion was raised when it was learned that no one other than Vicki Johnson had actually seen Johnson – not his agent, his editor, nor his publicist.
 Further concerns were raised when a voice analysis expert analyzed calls from "Anthony" and identified the voice to be that of Vicki Johnson.
-As a result of these irregularities, Olbermann hired an investigator, who suggested that there was no Anthony and the story was fabricated.
+As a result of these irregularities, Olbermann hired an investigator, who suggested that there was no Johnson and the story was fabricated.

-A Rock and a Hard Place claimed that Anthony's biological parents were arrested and tried for abusing him, and that his police officer father was killed in prison.
-An alleged conspiracy of rogue police officers trying to kill Anthony was Vicki Johnson's justification for zealously preserving Anthony's privacy.
+A Rock and a Hard Place claimed that Johnson's biological parents were arrested and tried for abusing him, and that his police officer father was killed in prison.
+An alleged conspiracy of rogue police officers trying to kill Johnson was Vicki Johnson's justification for zealously preserving Johnson's privacy.
 However, no case matching that description could be found at any social service agency.

-Many sources found it medically implausible that Anthony could be alive, given that he had supposedly been living with AIDS for over 19 years.
-Most long-term survivors are actually living with HIV but had not yet developed AIDS; furthermore, the medications that slow the progress of the disease were not known at the time that Anthony's AIDS allegedly became severe.
+Many sources found it medically implausible that Johnson could be alive, given that he had supposedly been living with AIDS for over 19 years.
+Most long-term survivors are actually living with HIV but had not yet developed AIDS; furthermore, the medications that slow the progress of the disease were not known at the time that Johnson's AIDS allegedly became severe.